kruzes1/bazaarsutra/README.md

 I am open for feedback, suggestions and ideas on how to improve and make it more interactive.

-There are some formal positions are also open with good equity options, as I am just starting up.
+There are some formal positions open with good equity options, as I am just starting up.

 Feel free to connect and have a chat with me...